sthenic/lins/doc/web/_source/linters.rst

 The font styling macros defined by LaTeX such as ``\textbf``, ``\emph`` are handled differently from regular control sequences.
-Instead of triggering a new segment and adding to the scope chain, the text inside is expanded into the text of the parent segment.
+Instead of triggering a new segment and adding to the scope chain, the text within is expanded into the text of the parent segment.
 This is done to allow rules to target expressions consisting of more than one word where the author has decided to style one of the words differently from the others.
 For example, say we want to warn the